 German Demonstrative Pronouns – Summary

-Demonstrative pronouns are used to indicate to people or things.
-They sometimes can even have a substantive or attributive function: “Hier liegt diese Hose und dort liegt jene.
+Demonstrative pronouns are used to point at people or things.
+They can sometimes even have a nominal or attributive function: “Hier liegt diese Hose und dort liegt jene.

-- “dieser / diese / dieses” refers to closer things or people.
+- “dieser / diese / dieses” refer to closer things or people.

-- “jener / jene / jenes” refers to people or thing being farer away.
+- “jener / jene / jenes” refer to people or things being further away.

-In singular, they are adapted to the gender, number and case of the noun they refer to.
-In plural, they don’t get adapted to gender.
+In the singular, they are adapted to the gender, number and case of the noun they refer to.
+In the plural, they don’t get adapted to gender.

 - Nominative: “dieser Mann, diese Frau, dieses Kind“